What Can I Do About My Cramps During Menopause?

 You thought that throbbing, cramping pain was just reserved during your menstrual cycle?
 Cramps during menopause can feel similar to menstrual cramps: mild or severe enough to interfere with everyday life.
 That pain may be dull or unremitting and stubborn and may even radiate to your lower back and thighs.

 Granted, these menopause cramps may feel like their menstrual cousins, but the causes of cramps during menopause are (obviously) different.
 Here are some other reasons you could be experiencing cramps during menopause.
 Don’t worry.
-Although there are many reasons for cramps during menopause, they don’t always mean you have a serious problem.
+Although there are many reasons for lower abdomen pain during menopause, they don’t always mean you have a serious problem.
 Here are some (but not all) potential causes:

 • Uterine Fibroids.
 These non-cancerous growths of the uterus don’t always cause symptoms.
 But when they do, you may feel pelvic pressure or pain as well as backache or leg pain.